 German Bund futures rose 19 ticks to settle at 141.06, keeping Thursday’s two-month high of 141.22 in sight.

 The reaction to the weaker recent data was muted as investors also weighed the possibility of central bank action.

-The Federal Reserve is expected to delay trimming its bond-buying stimulus programme until early next year to lessen the economic impact of a two-week government shutdown.
+The Federal Reserve holds its policy meeting next week and is widely expected to delay trimming its bond-buying stimulus programme until early next year to lessen the economic impact of a two-week government shutdown.

 Some market participants also expect the European Central Bank to introduce a new round of cheap long-term loans to keep a lid on money market rates, which could rise further as liquidity in the banking system shrinks.